-They’re 1) delicious, 2) easy, prep is about 5 minutes, 3) go with almost everything, and 4) did I mention they’re delicious?
+They’re 1) delicious, 2) easy – prep is about 5 minutes, 3) go with almost any main dish, and 4) did I mention they’re delicious?
 I’ve served these with roasted chicken, sauteed pork chops, rack of lamb, and roast beef.
-I believe that would be considered versatile :-)
+I believe that would be considered versatile 🤤.

-If you’re not so familiar with leeks, just pick up a few next time you’re at the grocery store and give them a try.
-Although they belong in the same family with onions and garlic, leeks are quite mild in taste with a pleasant earthy flavor.
+If you’re not very familiar with leeks, just pick up a few next time you’re at the grocery store and give them a try.
+They have white bulbous bottoms and leafy green tops and belong to the allium family, as do onions and garlic.
+They’re quite mild in taste with a pleasant earthy flavor.
 Kind of like the air right before a summer rain.
 You know that smell, right?
 Leeks always make me think of that.

 Preheat the oven to 475.

-Bake for 15-20 minutes, turning once, until the leeks begin to blacken.
+- Bake for 15-20 minutes, turning once, until the outer edges of the leeks begin to blacken.